ptsochantaris/trailer-cli/README.md

 **Note: Requires Swift 4.x.** Use the simple *(and perhaps not suitable for all setups)* script `install.sh` to place a built binary in /usr/local/bin, or you can manually build the project by entering `swift build -c release --static-swift-stdlib` and move the binary from the `.build` subdirectory to wherever you like.

 ## Usage
 Run Trailer without any arguments for some help text.

-In short, using Trailer entails:
+To get started:

-- Creating and specifying an API access token for the GitHub API.
+- Create an API access token from the GitHub API (from [here](https://github.com/settings/tokens)).
+The token you create on GitHub should contain all the `repo` permissions as well as the `read:org` permission.
 Tell Trailer about it:

 ```
 trailer -token <API access token>
 ```
-> Note: The token you create on GitHub should contain all the `repo` permissions as well as the `read:org` permission.

-- Regularly updating your local data cache to keep things current (and get notifications of activity, etc)
+- Update your local data cache anytime to get notifications of activity, etc.

 ```
 trailer update all -v
 ```

+- Don't overdo it though, especially if you watch or are a member of many repos, as the API is quite strict on rate limits and may temporarily block you if you update too often.
-If all goes well, you can then use the `trailer list` command or `trailer show` command to browse and view items, as well as the `trailer config` command to restrict PRs/Issues to specific repositories and reduce clutter, noise, and API usage when updating.
+- If all goes well, you can then use the `trailer list` command or `trailer show` command to browse and view items, as well as the `trailer config` command to restrict PRs/Issues to specific repositories and reduce clutter, noise, and API usage when updating.
+- See below for some examples of common commands.

 ## Examples